Caree12/backstage/README.md

 Design a web application that allows the user to query the difference between:
 (a) the sum of the squares of the first n natural numbers and (b) the square of the sum of the first n natural numbers, where n is an integer greater than 0 and less than or equal to 100.

-Users should be able to input a valid number in a form somewhere in your application and have it sent to a server to calculate the result. <br>
-For this challenge, an API call should be mocked out as a function that performs the calculation and returns a Promise (or Observable) to simulate an asynchronous request.
+Users should be able to input a valid number in a form somewhere in your application and have it sent to a server to calculate the result.
+Rather than a server call, an API call should be mocked out as a function that performs the calculation and returns a Promise to simulate an asynchronous request.

 Your mock API call should return a Promise of a JSON object with the following structure:

-{
+{<br>
+  datetime //current date/time of this request,<br>
+  value // solution,<br>
-datetime //current date/time of this request, value // solution, number // input number occurrences  // the number of times input has been requested last_datetime // last date/time of request for this input }
+	number // input number,<br>
+	occurrences  // the number of times input has been requested,<br>
+	last_datetime // last date/time of request for this input,<br>
+}

 The application should display a list of all of the API responses from the server.

 ## Requirements
 * Use the latest JS and React - create-react-app is acceptable<br>
-* Installation by doing: yarn install (or npm install) and run it with yarn start (or npm start).<br>
+* Installation: yarn install and run it with yarn start.<br>

 ## Bonus

 Memoize the calculation piece of the mock API while still having the occurrence tracking work.

-## REFEREINCE: Original create react app README below
+## REFERENCE: Original create react app README below

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).